 - Workforce Anxiety: Rumors about an impending sale can lead top employees to exit.
 For example, employees may become concerned about a new owner because they may no longer have a job.

-- Client Disruptions: Customers get concerned because they know the current owner but don’t know if they can expect the same service from a new owner.
+- Client Disruptions: Customers become concerned because they are familiar with the current owner but unsure if they can expect the same level of service from a new owner.

-- Supplier Vulnerability: If a supplier finds out a business is for sale, they may withdraw a line of credit.
+- Supplier Vulnerability: If a supplier learns that a business is for sale, they may withdraw their line of credit, potentially jeopardizing the business’s operations.

-- Competitor Exposure: Competitors love to know a business is for sale so they can use it to their advantage.
-For example, they may suggest to customers that the current owner is selling because they are not making any money or don’t know what they are doing.
+- Competitor Exposure: Competitors often seek to learn that a business is for sale, as they can use this information to their advantage.
+For example, they may suggest to customers that the current owner is selling because they are not making any money or are unsure of their abilities.

 - Legal Implications: Landlords get concerned that the new owner may be unable to pay the rent on time.